MARINE WEATHER BULLETIN FOR FORTIES

 Refer to latest warnings.

-Within 480 nautical miles of L1 in southeast quadrant: Clockwise 30kt, with gales as in warning 242, areas of poor visibility in rain.
+Within 480 nautical miles east of F1: Northwest 30kt, areas of poor visibility in rain with possible thunderstorms.

 Outlook for the following 72 hours: